ualibraries/archivematica/README.md

 This docker image was built from archivematica's installation [instructions](https://www.archivematica.org/en/docs/archivematica-1.6/admin-manual/installation/installation/)

-CHArchivematica is a complex piece of software, and to create a container that will keep state across upgrades, the following docker container creation command is recommended:
+Archivematica is a complex piece of software, and to create a container that will keep state across upgrades, the following docker container creation command is recommended:

 ```
 #!/bin/sh